CFSAN-Biostatistics/snp-pipeline/README.rst

 The CFSAN SNP Pipeline is written in a combination of bash and python.
 The code (including the bash scripts) is designed to be straighforward to install.
-A script is provided that allows the running of the Python code from the command line.
+Scripts are provided to run the Python code from the command line.
 All of the parameters used are available as command line options.
 In situations where additional customization is desired, the code is not highly complex and should be easy to modify as necessary.